ifad/stradivari/README.md

     # app/controllers/posts_controller.rb
     class PostsController < ApplicationController
       def index
-        @posts = Post.extended_search(ransack_options)
+        @posts = stradivari_filter(Post)
       end
     end

-`@posts` is an `ActiveRecord::Relation` that can be further manipulated, paginated, etc. `.extended_search` can also be called on an already existing `ActiveRecord::Relation` - it is not required for it to be the first call.
+`@posts` is an `ActiveRecord::Relation` that can be further manipulated, paginated, etc.

+`stradivari_filter` is both the name of a controller helper, that accepts an ActiveRecord object (either a model or a Relation) and that invokes the search machinery, using as parameters the hash representation of the `q` query string parameter.

+Stradivari defines also a `.stradivari_filter` method on your models, that behaves like a standard Active Record scope.
+It accepts and hash, that are the search parameters.
+You can pass your own hash, or you can get it from the query string using `stradivari_filter_options`.

+The following two calls are identical:

+    stradivari_filter(Post)
+    Post.stradivari_filter(stradivari_filter_options)

+The latter is useful if you want to massage the filter options yourself, or if you want to have a pure scopes chain - matter of taste.

-The return value of `.ransack_options` is an Hash and can be manipulated as you see fit.
+The return value of `.stradivari_filter_options` is an Hash and can be manipulated as you see fit.

 #### Sorting